Yuchen413/CertPhash/README.md

 The results will be saved under `./attack/func_logs/`.

 You will need to navigate to `./attack` folder first before running the below scripts.
 The detailed scripts can be found in `./attack/benign0.sh` with detailed comments.
-We also show the step-by-step instructions below.
+We also list the step-by-step instructions below.

 ### Phash models trained by us

-Please run the following script one by one if you have download the models or train your own models.
+Please run the following script one by one if you have downloaded our models or trained your own models.

 #### Certified robust trained (CertPHash)
-This is the same as previous *Testing the functionality*.
+This script is the same as the previous one in *Testing the functionality*.
 ```bash
 python benign0_func_check.py --dataset='coco_val' --target='photodna_nn_cert_ep1' --model='../train_verify/saved_models/coco_photodna_ep1/ckpt_best.pth'
 python benign0_func_AUC.py --dataset='coco_val' --target='photodna_nn_cert_ep1'